project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 Navigate to Manage, then to Users and create a new user.

-1. Enter the username as `user-manager`, set the email to be verified and save.
+1. Enter the username as `user-manager`, set the email to be verified and save

-2. Assign a password to n user.
+2. Assign a password to neser.

-3. Update client roles under role mappings to ensure that this nuser has the following permissions:
+3. Update client roles under role mappings to ensure that this neuser has the following permissions:

     i.   `manage-users`
     ii.  `query-users`
     iii. `query-groups`